 The Alexandrian library was established as a place supposed to contain all of the books of the world, at least those they considered to be worth serious attention.

 Pampered by the Ptolemies and having access to all the knowledge of the world, it’s no wonder the learned men who stayed at Alexandria Library take credit for numerous important scientific achievements.

-Besides being a learning center for all of the known world at the time, ancient Alexandria was also a major trading center.
+Besides being a learning center for all of the known world at the time, the city was also a major trading center.

 Foreign merchants and businessmen shipping glass, papyrus, textiles, agricultural produce, spices and ointments, set up their offices here and this made it a real cosmopolitan city.